-The benefit of running a proximity campaign with Nearby is that businesses do not need an app to communicate with their users.
-In the last few months, businesses have utilized Nearby in interesting and powerful ways –
+The benefit of running a proximity marketing campaign with Google Nearby is that businesses do not need an app to communicate with their users.
+In the last few months, offline businesses have utilized Nearby in exciting and compelling ways –

-Nearby has been a powerful push to SMBs that are held back from investing in beacons due to the need for an app.
+Google Nearby has been a dominant push to SMBs that are held back from investing in beacons due to the need for an app.

-5. What does a user need for a nearby notification to be delivered?
+5. What does a user need for a Google Nearby notification to be delivered?

-Your users should have their Bluetooth and location on.
-Also, for the first time, your users need to enable Nearby on their mobile devices.
-To enable Nearby on mobile devices, they need to follow these steps –
+Your users should have their Bluetooth and location switched on.
+Most of the latest smartphones have Nearby automatically turned on as a result of turning Bluetooth on.
+However for the older devices, Google Nearby has to be enabled for the first time.
+To allow Nearby on mobile devices, they need to follow these steps –

 1. Go to Google settings, and under the services section they will see ‘Nearby’ and ‘Nearby discoveries’.